JESSICA BOWEN, MSW, LCSW

 Contact: Polly@AMKCounseling.com or 312-438-3135

 Polly believes in helping people help themselves.
 She does so by helping clients build off of their existing strengths and developing new means to relate to themselves.
-Additionally, she works to assist clients through developing self-awareness, practicing helpful communication, and fostering a supportive therapeutic relationship.
+Additionally, she works to assist clients in developing self-awareness, practicing helpful communication, and fostering a supportive therapeutic relationship.
 Polly helps clients use learned skills, tools, and resources to face challenges in a healthy and productive way.
 Polly also implements different approaches and uses shifts in thinking as a way to help clients grow, navigate struggles, and develop a better sense of self.

 Polly specializes working with kids through young adults.
 Polly has experience working with clients who struggle with anxiety, depression, self-esteem, grief, stress, anger management, ADHD, and trauma.
 Polly has experience implementing a variety of therapy modalities including cognitive-behavioral therapy,

-dialectical behavioral therapy, trauma-based therapy, and strengths-based therapy to help client’s achieve progress toward their goals.
+dialectical behavioral therapy, trauma-based therapy, and strengths-based therapy to help clients achieve progress toward their goals.

-Polly received her Bachelor’s Degree from University of Oklahoma and her Master’s of Social Work from University of Maryland, Baltimore.
+Polly received her Bachelor’s Degree from University of Oklahoma and her Master’s of Social Work from the University of Maryland, Baltimore.